baffles/distrain/readme.md

 This name reflects on some old game ideas that fell out of use here.

+The full git repository is [available on GitHub](https://github.com/baffles/distrain), if you care to view development history.

 ## SpeedHack Rules

 Unfortunately, some plans I was assuming would be canceled for Sunday ended up working out (weather cleared up).
 This left me with a fair chunk less time than anticipated, which prevented me from finishing the entry.